meilisearch/documentation/guides/advanced_guides/tokenization.md

 Pipelines include many language-specific operations.
 Currently, we have two pipelines:

 1. A specialized Chinese pipeline using [Jieba](https://github.com/messense/jieba-rs)
-2. A default pipeline that uses [unicode text segmentation](https://github.com/unicode-rs/unicode-segmentation).
+2. A default MeiliSearch pipeline that separates words based on categories.
+Works with a variety of languages.

-For more details or to make a contribution, check out the tokenizer [feature specification](https://github.com/meilisearch/specifications/blob/master/text/0001-script-based-tokenizer.md) and [repository](https://github.com/meilisearch/Tokenizer).
+For more details, check out the [feature specification](https://github.com/meilisearch/specifications/blob/master/text/0001-script-based-tokenizer.md).

 ## Language Support